 This post may contain affiliate links.
 Please read my Privacy Policy & Disclosures for more information.

-One of our most beloved Autumn traditions is pressing apple cider.
-Some we refrigerate to drink in its sweet, raw, unpasteurized form.
+One of our most beloved Autumn traditions is pressing apples.
+We refrigerate some of the juice to drink in its sweet, raw, unpasteurized form.
 The rest we ferment into hard apple cider.
 Today my husband Brian joins me to share how to make hard cider in just a few easy steps.

 How to Make Hard Cider